MVP

 As a result, fixing these problems takes even more time and money, putting project deadlines at risk and straining budgets.
 That's why it's important to address code quality issues early in the development process to avoid long delays and higher costs.

-To tackle these challenges, working with an experienced
+To tackle these challenges, working with an experienced software development company can be really helpful.

 Experienced professionals bring lots of knowledge and best practices to the table, making development processes smoother and reducing the risk of code-related problems.